bijaykadariya123/ProjectUnit1/readme.md

 ## Project Description:

-##### I have built a website using HTML5, CSS3, JavaScript and Jquery which serve a purpose of finding National holidays of United States of America of current year i.e. 2023.
+##### I have built a responsive website using HTML5, CSS3, JavaScript and Jquery which serve a purpose of finding National holidays of United States of America of current year i.e. 2023.
 In this project i have used a AJAX method for API request.
 The API has four required parameter which are listed below:

 ###### 1. Country Name = US (or you can use any 2 digit country code for paid version of API)